Are you on the lookout for a new home? Even amid a pandemic, the demand for new homes remains steadfast.

-But regardless of the economic climate, anyone looking to purchase a new home needs to consider getting a mortgage.
+Regardless of the economic climate, anyone looking to purchase a new home needs to consider getting a mortgage.
 This is where it helps to have the benefit of professional advice and careful research.

-“We advise people to do their homework ahead of time,” Bacon said.
+“We advise people to do their homework ahead of time,” Bacon says.
 “Meet with a mortgage broker prior to writing an offer.
 If you’re only meeting with someone after you’ve made an offer, then you’re under the gun.
 You have a short timeframe to make a decision.”

 Here are four mortgage rules everyone must know before making an offer on a home: